Hepatitis C Screening Is for Everyone

 Blood vials for hep C testing.

 Hepatitis C is a viral infection that causes inflammation in the liver.
 The majority of people infected will develop a chronic, long-term infection, which will not resolve without treatment.
-Most of those with chronic hepatitis C don’t have noticeable symptoms, meaning they may not know they’re infected.
+Most of those with chronic hepatitis C don’t have noticeable symptoms and may not know they’re infected.

 A chronic infection can cause serious complications, including cirrhosis, a scarring and hardening of the liver that disrupts normal function.
 Liver cancer and liver failure are other potential issues related to hepatitis C.